Panagiotis Kavvadias: Dismissal, exile and return (1909–1928)

-When the National Assembly was elected on — a measure negotiated in exchange for the Military League's disbandment by Eleftherios Venizelos, a Cretan politician invited by the League's leaders to help negotiate a political settlement to the coup — Kavvadias was elected by the people of Kephallonia as their representative.
-On the dissolution of the Assembly in 1912, Kavvadias regained his post as Secretary of the Archaeological Society, and subsequently held it until 1920.
+When the National Assembly was elected on – a measure negotiated in exchange for the Military League's disbandment by Eleftherios Venizelos, a Cretan politician invited by the League's leaders to help negotiate a political settlement to the coup – Kavvadias was elected by the people of Kephallonia as their representative.
+On the dissolution of the Assembly in 1912, Kavvadias regained his post as secretary of the Archaeological Society, and subsequently held it until 1920.
 He also regained his professorship at Athens, which he would hold until 1922, and became chairman of the Archaeological Board, which he remained until his resignation in 1920.
-In 1920, he began work on a corpus of Greek mosaics, funded by the Greek government and the Union Académique Internationale, which remained unfinished at the time of his death.
+In February 1919, the Greek government asked the Archaeological Society of Athens to re-establish the "Practical School of Art History", an archaeological training centre which had been closed down after commencing small-scale operations in 1894.
+Kavvadias was appointed as one of its founding professors, alongside Tsountas, Svoronos, Adamantiou, Soteriadis, Kourouniotis, Sokratis Kougeas, Antonios Keramopoulos and Politis, who was elected as the school's director by the other professors.
+The school's thirty-six students in its first year included Semni Papaspyridi, Christos Karouzos and Spyridon Marinatos, all of whom went on to become leading figures in twentieth-century Greek archaeology.

-Kavvadias returned to Epidaurus for the final time in June 1928.
-There, he suffered a seizure and returned to Athens, where he died on 20 July.
+In 1920, Kavvadias began work on a corpus of Greek mosaics, funded by the Greek government and the Union Académique Internationale, which remained unfinished at the time of his death.
+He returned to Epidaurus for the final time in June 1928.
+There, he suffered a seizure.
+He returned to Athens, where he died on 20 July.